View of Deessa restaurant at the Mandarin Oriental Ritz in Madrid

 Discover the shops with products made in Madrid

 Las Salesas, Lavapiés, Barrio de Las Letras, Chueca, Malasaña, Conde Duque, La Latina, Los Austrias...
-We are talking about the essential neighbourhoods in any self-respecting premium shopping circuit, as they are home to exclusive shops and artisan workshops.
-Many of their shops, such as Capas Seseña, Sombrerería Medrano and Guitarras Ramírez, are more than 100 years old, and in them luxury means quality, design, detail and passion.
+These are the essential neighbourhoods for any self-respecting premium shopping circuit, home to exclusive shops and artisan workshops.
+Many of these shops, such as Capas Seseña, Sombrerería Medrano, and Guitarras Ramírez, are over 100 years old, and in them, luxury means quality, design, attention to detail, and passion.
 In fact, many young people have taken up the old trades and given them a new focus.
 Capes, gloves, hats, dresses, tableware, fans, Manila shawls, jewellery, handbags, furniture, tapestries, violet candies, guitars...
-Follow the clues on the map of new and old artisans in Madrid.
+Follow the map's clues to discover new and established artisans in Madrid.

 • Visitor looking at paintings at the Reina Sofia Museum in Madrid